weaviate/weaviate-io/docs/weaviate/guides/index.md

 <!-- TODO: Remove explanatory header once layout review complete -->
 :::caution UNDER CONSTRUCTION
-The various "Tutorials" sections are made up of documents from Tutorials in Weaviate Docs Classic, plus a some new documents.
+The various "Tutorials" sections will be made up of documents from Tutorials in Weaviate Docs Classic, plus a some new documents.
 :::

 ## Overview